Steph Cunningham: Casting and characterisation

 Stenson originally auditioned to play a friend of the established character Zara Morgan (Kelly Greenwood).
 Although unsuccessful, the Hollyoaks casting team later asked her to apply for the new role of Steph Cunningham, and placed her straight into the final stage of auditions.
 She was delighted to subsequently be given the part, which was her first major television role.
 Stenson joined the cast straight after leaving high school, aged seventeen.
 She made her first appearance in March 2000, and by 2010 had become the longest-serving female cast member remaining.
+Steph originally featured in the series as a recurring character for two stints.
+Producers were impressed with Stenson's performance and by September 2000, they had invited her to join the show fulltime.
+Stenson revealed that Steph would return with "greater prominence".

-Steph was introduced as a friend of Zara's, who was initially "quite naive" and easily led.
+Steph was introduced as a friend of Zara's, who was initially "quite naïve" and easily led.
 Within two years, her personality had altered greatly.
 Steph became a bully, and "a bit of a bitch".
 Stenson enjoyed this transformation into a villain, as she believed it made Steph a more memorable character.
 She also felt she could "really go somewhere" with Steph's bitchiness in her acting, but in contrast struggled to portray her more genuine moments.
 She commented that Steph is the type of character only to cry over things she "really cares about".
 Stenson found this difficult to relate to, and struggled to "find a balance between pushing it too far and far enough".
 She ultimately preferred to play her as a bitch, though one "more comical rather than just out-and-out nasty."